aftouh/cdk-template/README.md

 make install-dependencies
 ```

+That's it!
+Now you are ready to provision your stage.

 ## Stage lifecycle

-- `make diff STAGE=dev` show cdk diff for the dev stage and all cdks stacks
+- `make diff STAGE=dev` display cdk diff for the dev stage and all cdk stacks
 - `make deploy STAGE=dev STACKS=NetworkStack` synthesize cloudformation template then deploy the NetworkStack of the dev stage
-- `make destroy` will destroy all the stacks of the dev stage
+- `make destroy` destroy the 3 stacks of the dev stage